xiongquan1230/IETF118-Sidemeeting/Agenda.md

 The primary agenda is shown as below.

-1, Note well, welcome statements, introduction and agenda bash.
+A, Note well, welcome statements, introduction and agenda bash.
 5mins (Daniel Huang)

-2, Enhanced use cases for scaling networks:
+B, Enhanced use cases, problems, gap analysis, requirements and solution consideration of QoS & TE for differentiated deterministic services.

-*Enhanced Use cases and Classification of Applications for  Differentiated Services.
+1)Enhanced use cases and classification of applications for differentiated services.
 Presenter: Junfeng Zhao (CAICT).
-10mins

-*RAW/DetNet muti-domain use cases and solution consideration.
+10mins 2)RAW/DetNet muti-domain use cases and solution consideration.
 Presenter:  Carlos J. Bernardos (UC3M).
-10mins

-*Deterministic QoS Consideration for Enhanced DetNet.
+10mins 3)Deterministic QoS consideration for enhanced DetNet.
 Presenter: Peng Liu(China Mobile).
-10mins

-3, Problems, gap analysis and requirements:

-*CATS & DetNet TE Requirements.
+10mins 4)CATS & DetNet TE requirements.
 Presenter: Adrian Farrel (Old Dog).
+10mins 5)Requirements and solution of scaling deterministic networking capability as a service.
+Presenter: Chanchan Huang(China Telecom).
 10mins

-*Requirements and Solution of Scaling Deterministic Networking Capability as a Service.
-Presenter: Jie Liang(China Telecom).
-10mins

-*Gap Analysis for DetNet QoS and TE.
-Presenter: Aihua Liu (ZTE).10mins

-4, Solution consideration:

-*Differentiated DetNet-aware QoS and TE.
-Quan Xiong (ZTE), 10mins.
+6)Solution consideration about differentiated DetNet-aware QoS and TE.
+Quan Xiong (ZTE), 15mins.

-5, Open discussions 15mins
+C, Open discussions 20mins

 *DetNet TE with time-based resources, what could be extended?
 *Is the existing QoS enough for the diversified and differentiated deterministic service ?